YibinLong/Portfolio-Website/src/content/blog/2025-11-19-my-ai-methodology.md

 Modify this prompt so that:

 - You fill in any project context that is asked by the prompt
-- The tech stack matches your chosen stack
+- You ensure the tech stack matches your chosen stack
-- The requirements reflect your project
+- Youse ensure the requirements reflect your project

 <details>
 <summary>Click here to see my master prompt for the PRD! </summary>